DreamOfTheRedChamber/think-bigger/README.md

   * What does a typical day or week look like for my position
   * Who else will be on my team and who outside of my team will I work with frequently
   * What growth opportunities are available for a person starting in this position?
 Could you give me an example?

+#### Things to ask your boss
+* Short-term goals:What's the most important achievement you hope to accomplish in your current role?
+  - This question will give you insight into your manager’s short-term motivation, which will give you a better idea of what your goals and objectives should be.
+Managers, unfortunately, aren’t always clear with employees on their goals and plans, but if you understand a bit more about what your boss is focused on, you can better prioritize your own responsibilities and position yourself for success in your boss’ eyes.
+  - For example, perhaps your organization is in the middle of an acquisition and your manager’s goal is to create a smooth transition for the newly merged department.
+With that information, you should be aiming to help her to succeed in that, whether that means spending a few weeks beefing up company documentation or simply volunteering to assist with training.
+* What are your career goals
+  - The answer to this will give you insight into your manager’s long-term goals.
+Does she want to be a VP by age 35?
+CEO by 50?
+Does she want to start her own business one day?
+  - Knowing her long-term plan will help you understand why she might make certain decisions.
+For instance, maybe she volunteers your department for a project that doesn’t seem important to you, but it puts her squarely in the visibility of top executives—which could put her in the perfect position for a promotion.
+* What Should I Know About Your Work and Management Style
+  - Does your manager expect you to be available 24/7?
+Respond to emails on weekends?
+How does he or she handle stress?
+  - Asking this straightforward question may not get you all the answers (i.e., a micromanager may not readily admit to micromanaging).
+But even if you get just a tiny bit of insight, you’ll have a better sense of what to expect and how to handle it.
+* What’s One Thing I Could Do Differently?
+  - Having clear expectations is the key to delivering winning performance—and this question is a sneaky way to find out those expectations.
+For example, if your manager says he’d like you to make more of an effort to actively participate in meetings, you’ll know that he values a collaborative environment of ideas—rather than coming up with every initiative himself.
+And knowing that can help you perform exactly to his expectations.
+* How Would You Like to Receive Feedback From Me?
+  - To prepare yourself for an eventual point of contention, ask how your manager prefers to get feedback—you’ll get a much better response if you play by his or her rules, whether that means scheduling a one-on-one meeting, rather than catching him or her off guard in a hallway conversation or summarizing your thoughts in an email.
+  - Once you know how to deliver your feedback, you’ll be much more prepared to ask for what you need: Whether you’d like more frequent updates on deadlines, regular one-on-one time, or faster decision-making on projects, it’s important to be able to feel comfortable making these requests.

 ### Templates
 #### Thank you letter